tastytea/mastodon-cpp/README.md

 It is also available at [tastytea.github.io/mastodon-cpp/](https://tastytea.github.io/mastodon-cpp/docs/annotated.html).
 There are [examples](https://github.com/tastytea/mastodon-cpp/tree/master/examples) in `examples/`.

+## Upgrading from below 0.10.0

+`Mastodon::API::get`, `::get_stream`, `::post`, `::put` and `::del` don't take std::string as parameter anymore, only `parametermap`s.
+The old behaviour is still supported but is deprecated and will be removed in version 1.0.0.

 ## Upgrading from below 0.7.0

 Your projects will break, sorry.
 Here are the important changes: